Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 #### Step 5 of scenario 2 unfolding

-10. Go back at the top of the page and click on the _Initialize_ tab.
+10. Go back to the top of the page and click on the _Initialize_ tab.

-11. Go down in the page to find the _Export Configuration_ section, and then click on _Export Current Configuration_ button.
+11. Go down the page to find the _Export Configuration_ section, and then click on the _Export Current Configuration_ button.
 You should see text appear in the text area.
-It is your complete configuration as xml formatted text.
+It is your complete configuration as XML formatted text.

 You should see this on your screen: